charleslouis/basement/README.md

 bower install
 ````
 Notes:
 - cygwin user : as you might know, [you can't](https://www.npmjs.org/doc/README.html) run `npm install` in cygwin.
 Use another bash to run it.
-Once installed, you can, however, run `grunt dev` from cygwin.
+Once installed, you can however, run `grunt` from cygwin
-- you need to run `grunt dist` once to generate style.css for the first time (excluded in .gitignore)
+- you need to run `grunt dist` once to generate style and scripts for the first time as they are excluded in .gitignore
 - bower_components and node_modules are excluded in .gitignore

 All in the console you can go like